Men’s Wedding Band Thickness – What You Need to Know

 When buying a ring, color, metal, budget, finish, and such factors are often what is decided on first.
-However, the wedding band width is a vital consideration for men, although it’s one of those things that we don’t tend to think about till the last minute.
+However, the wedding band width is a vital consideration for men.
+But it’s one of those things that we don’t tend to think about till the last minute.

-There are several interplaying factors that you must consider when choosing your wedding band width.
-If you’re looking for wedding band width for women, check out our detailed guide here.
+There are several interplaying factors that you should consider when choosing men’s wedding band width.
+If you’re looking for information about wedding band widths for women, then check out this guide.
+For men’s wedding band width, keep reading.

 How Hand Size Impacts Ring Width

-Too slim and the ring can look lost on your hand and can look a little feminine – there’s nothing wrong with that if it’s the look you’re going for.
+Too slim and the ring can look lost on your hand.
 Too large and the ring can overpower your hand and put the sense of proportion out of balance.
+So with ring width, you have to go for the Goldilocks Rule – find the one that’s not too thin and not too thick, but just right.

-A wider ring of up to 8mm is appropriate for men with larger hands, but the ring width should never overpower – or oversize – the hand but provide harmony between the two.
+A wider ring of up to 8mm is appropriate for men with larger hands, but the ring width should never overpower – or oversize – the hand.
+You want there to be some harmony between the two.

 What About an Embellished Ring?